 - Dish/Helix (highest SNR): If you want the highest SNR, then a dish or helix is the antenna to use.
 You can build at home a RHCP helix antenna with about 25 turns for about 15dBi of passive gain.
 With this only one LNA should be needed.
 UHF-Satcoms L-Band page shows some good information on building such an antenna.
 If you have a TV dish then this can also be used with a smaller LHCP (LHCP as the dish reflects the polarization) helix antenna as the feed.
 (Thank you Adam for the comment on these antennas.)

-- LNA’s: We highly recommend using the Outernet LNA.
-This LNA is designed for these frequencies and also has built in filtering.
-The pricing is also very good at only $19.99 USD.
-Note that to use this LNA you will need a dongle with a bias tee, such as our RTL-SDR V3, or an external bias tee unit.
+- LNA's: If you're not using an active antenna like our patch, then you'll need an LNA such as this LNA for Inmarsat and Iridium by NooElec.
+Note that to use this LNA you will need a dongle with a bias tee, such as our RTL-SDR V3, or an external bias tee.

-As a second choice Adam’s LNA4ALL should also work decently, but in our experience the L-Band SNR is not as good as with the Outernet LNA.
-Other similar LNA’s should also work, but they may not be designed as well as the LNA4ALL, which can cause problems at the high L-band frequencies.
+As a second choice Adam's LNA4ALL should also work decently, but in our experience the L-Band SNR is not as good as with a dedicated Inmarsat LNA.

 - Audio Piping: You will also need to have installed SDR# or similar and Audio piping software like Virtual Audio Cable, VB Cable, or have enabled stereo mix.